Leaf1204/2U/closure_JavaScript/leactureNotes.md

 const [showOrange2, eatOrange2 ] = myFunc()
  console.log(showOranges2());
 ```
 When we run the code, the result being that `showOranges2()` is => 5 as it is referring to the first time we ran the function.
-When we ran the function again it created a new execution of the function which create a new Orange and returned a new set of these two functions that operate independently
+When we ran the function again it created a new execution of the function which create a __new__ orange and returned a new set of these two functions that operate independently

 ```
 const myFunc = () => {